BCBulbul/HurriyetApiProjesi/README.md

 # HurriyetApiProjesi
-I have used Firebase,Picasso,Facebook API,Twitter API and Hürriyet API for retrieve news.
+I have used Retrofit,Firebase,Picasso,Facebook API,Twitter API and Hürriyet API for retrieve news.

 Youtube Link :